paypay/paypayopa-sdk-java/PendingPayment.md

 ## Overview
 PayPay's Payment SDK is the simplest way to achieve a smooth, quick integration.
 With PayPay's Payment SDK, you can build a custom Payment checkout process to suit your needs and fit within your branding guidelines.

-# When to use PreAuth and Capture
+# When to use Pending Payment
 Pending Payment flow is recommended normally in the following scenarios
-- Merchant needs to request payment from the user
+- Merchant wants to provide user an option to receive their order but pay for them after a time period
-- --add any other scenarios--
+- Merchant wants to simplify the checkout process without payment procedures

 ## Understanding the Payment Flow
 Following diagram defines the flow for PreAuth & Capture.